Check Availability

 Sherpa people are inhabitants of the Khumbu region.
 These people's lifestyle, culture, tradition, festivals, and values lure thousands of trekkers to trek to Everest and witness these elements.
 Some festivals like Mani Rimdu and Buddha Purnima at Tengboche, for which many trekkers plan their visit in August.

 There's no denying that excessive tourism and trekking in this region have caused some imbalances environmentally, culturally, and economically.
 Increased human activity in these areas has brought cultural differences.
-Hence, to lower the conflict between cultures and lessen the environmental impact, we encourage our clients to join Everest Base Camp Trek to practice sustainable trekking and respect the locals.
+Hence, to lower the conflict between cultures and lessen the environmental impact, we encourage you to practice sustainable trekking and respect the locals.

-Tip for trek Guides and Porters
+Tip for Trek Guides and Porters

 Your tip can be a hope of encouragement for them to continue working and assisting trekkers to reach the wonderful place of Everest.

-5.0based on 13 reviews
+5.0based on 25 reviews

-• G
+• S

 TripAdvisor

-• Louisana
+• D

 TripAdvisor